 Last year I wrote about loss and trauma and wondered whether, in a strange way, it could lead to self-improvement.
 I used the example of Nick Cave who's beautiful film One More Time With Feeling I had seen that day.
 A film shot in the wake of the tragic loss of his son and one that, as a father, I found remarkably touching.
-It was clear that the bond between Cave and his wife Susie was at the heart of any recovery - if you can call it that.
+It was clear that the immense bond between Cave and his wife Susie was at the heart of their recovery.
 His friendship and creative connection to long-time collaborator Warren Ellis was also hugely important.
-But also remaining creative and well, keepin' on keepin' on, came over as being a kind of therapy to him.
+Cave remained actively creative and , with small steps, used the process as a kind of therapy.

 — Daniel Holland (@KingOfMen85) September 28, 2017

 It turns out (as well all know deep down) keepin' on keepin' on pays off.
 As I traveled to the gig, I caught this quote from Roald Dhal in a book I'm reading by David Hieatt.
 For me, it sums up what people like Nick do and the opportunity we all have.